UPDATED: Friday, October 1, 2021

 Forest Management Committee: The Forest Management Committee advises the Arcata City Council and City Commissioners on topics relating to forestry practices on City-owned forest land and makes recommendations on City forest policy including making potential amendments to the City's Forest Management Plan.
 Committee members also review the City's timber harvest plans before they are filed with the California Department of Forestry.
 Applicants must live within Arcata city limits or live or work within the Arcata Planning Area to be considered for a volunteer seat on the Forest Management Committee, and community members with interest, knowledge or experience in sustainable forestry, botany, forest ecology, wildlife, fisheries, geology or recreation are encouraged to apply.

 An application and more detailed information can be found here.

 In order to slow the spread of COVID-19, some committee meetings are currently being held via Zoom and others will be held in-person.

 Committee applications may be emailed to email@example.com or faxed to 707-822-8018.
 Applications may also be dropped off in-person in the City Manager's Office at Arcata City Hall, located at 736 F Street, between 9 AM and 5 PM Monday through Friday.
-Face coverings are required for all unvaccinated individuals when entering City Hall regardless of COVID-19 vaccination status.
+Face coverings are required for all individuals when entering City Hall regardless of COVID-19 vaccination status.
 Applications can also be dropped off in a sealed envelope labeled “City Manager’s Office,” at the City Hall water bill drop boxes, located in the City Hall parking lot off of 7th Street and in front of the USPS mailbox outside of City Hall.

 For more information, please call 707-822-5953.